-SMHL is a private not for profit hospital in Northern Uganda with a main site in Gulu district and three peripheral health centers.
+A cross sectional study was conducted among caregivers of children with sickle cell disease aged between 0 to 17 years at the SCD clinic of SMHL.SMHL is a private not for profit hospital in Northern Uganda with a main site in Gulu district and three peripheral health centers.
 Gulu district comprises the Acholi and Lango both of whom speak Luo.
 However, over the years other tribes have come to settle within the district making the languages spoken diverse but commonly Luganda and Kiswahili are spoken as well.
-The major economic activity is agriculture and associated business enterprises of agro-processing and marketing.
+The major economic activity is agriculture and associated business enterprises of agroprocessing and marketing.
 The hospital acts as a teaching hospital for medical students from Gulu University.
 On top of this it runs a nursing school hence a teaching hospital for those students as well.
 The hospital is located 340 km North of Kampala City and 6 km West of Gulu town.
 It offers both in-patient and outpatient services with the four major disciplines of Obstetrics and Gynecology; Internal Medicine, Surgery, and Pediatrics.
 It has a functional Intensive Care Unit, specialists and other lower cadres in each discipline.
 The SCD clinic is an outpatient clinic a part of the Young Child Clinic which is under the department of pediatrics, usually operates every Wednesday and is run by staff of the pediatrics department.
 The hospital has a bed capacity of 550 and employs about 600 employees.
 Its serves mostly the districts of Gulu and Amuru though serves patients in Uganda and South Sudan.
-The patient number is about 330,000 people per year.
-SMHL was chosen to conduct this study because it receives the highest number of patients with sickle cell disease in the region.
+The patient number is about 330,000 people per.